TogeriX-hub/FieldMesh/README.md

 # FieldMesh

-**A MeshCore firmware fork optimized for outdoor use — festivals, hiking, off-grid events, and situations where you actually need your radio network to work without babysitting it.**
+**A MeshCore firmware fork with features built for outdoor use — things stock MeshCore doesn't do out of the box.**

 Built on [MeshCore](https://github.com/ripplebiz/MeshCore) · Tested on: Elecrow ThinkNode M1 · Based on MeshCore v1.14.1